 The organs of detection and the organs of electrical generation were various, since this trait evolved separately more than once.
 Detection organs were usually derived from the lateral line, a system that detects sounds and currents in the water.
 The electrogenic tissue involved stacks of flattened cells, called electroplaques or electrocytes, derived from muscle or nerve tissue.
 All electrogenic fish held the body rigid, apparently to simplify interpretation of their electrical field.
 They moved about with small motions of their fins, or by using ripples of a single long fin along the dorsal or ventral surface, or (as in rays) by ripples of two long fins on either side of the body.
 This meant that they were very maneuverable but usually not very quick.
 Usually the electrogenic organ was quite weak, generating less than 4 volts: just sufficient for use as a detection and communication device.
 Weakly electrogenic fish included mormyrids, African "knife" fishes, the unrelated South American "knife" fishes, and a number of other more obscure groups.
 In a few cases the basic electrogenic ability was greatly enhanced (sometimes the organs involved accounted for more than a third of body mass), and was used to stun prey or predators.
 In freshwater such fish (notably the electric "eel" of South America and the electric catfish of Africa) used very long stacks of electrocytes to generate the extremely high voltages required to achieve significant currents; their marine equivalents (stargazers, and various species of torpedo ray) achieved similar amperage by linking larger numbers of shorter stacks of electrocytes in parallel.

-Most species were exterminated directly or indirectly by humans in the terminal decades of the Information Age, and survived only in artificial environments or genetic banks.
+Most species were exterminated directly or indirectly by humans in the terminal decades of the Information Age, and survived only in artificial environments or genetic banks such as those of the Burning Library Project.
 It is believed that GAIA has restored most of these to their original habitats in the time since the Great Expulsion.